The Old Model Was Binary. The New One Has Levels.

 Fail: You are listed in the "Other options include..." section.

-From Invisible to Mentioned (Level 1 → 2)
+From Invisible to Mentioned (Level 1 to 2)

-Create a Master Entity Profile: Write one unified description (boilerplate) and one taxonomy.
+Create a master entity profile.
+Write one unified description and one taxonomy.
 Replicate this exact text across your website, LinkedIn, Crunchbase, and Wikidata.

-Consistency is Key: AI models penalize inconsistency.
+Consistency is everything here.
+AI models penalize inconsistency.
 If your Crunchbase says "Marketing Platform" and your site says "Email Tool," the model gets confused.
-Align them perfectly.
+Align them completely.

-From Mentioned to Listed (Level 2 → 3)
+From Mentioned to Listed (Level 2 to 3)

 The Fix: Technical AEO (Schema).
 Your goal is to make your data machine-readable.